 Make all Menstrual Products Plastic Free

-Single-use period products contain up to 90% plastic and are constantly being manufactured, used for between 4-8 hours, disposed of and then take over 500 years to break down, meaning if Jane Austen had used them they would still be decomposing today!
+Mainstream period products can contain up to 90% plastic.
+They are made in their billions, are used for 4-8 hours, disposed of and then take over 500 years to break down.
+That's over 7 times the average lifetime of the person using them, meaning if Jane Austen had used them they would still be decomposing today!

-This petition covers menstrual pads/towels and tampons including their applicators, wrappers and packaging.
+This petition covers tampons, applicators, pads/towels, wrappers and packaging.

 Please sign, share and together let's break the plastic cycle, period!